openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 mo --input_model ocr.onnx --input data,seq_len --input_shape [1..3,150,200,1],[1..3]
 ```

+Practically, some models are not ready for input shapes change.
+In this case, a new input shape cannot be set via Model Optimizer.
+Learn more about shape inference <a href="_docs_OV_Runtime_UG_ShapeInference.html#troubleshooting">troubleshooting</a> and ways to <a href="_docs_OV_Runtime_UG_ShapeInference.html#how-to-fix-non-reshape-able-model">relax shape inference flow</a>.

 ## When to Specify --static_shape Command-line Parameter
 Model Optimizer provides the `--static_shape` parameter that allows evaluating shapes of all operations in the model for fixed input shapes
 and to fold shape computing sub-graphs into constants.
 The resulting IR can be more compact in size and the loading time for such IR can be decreased.
-However, the resulting IR will not be reshape-able with the help of the `reshape` method from OpenVINO Runtime API.
+However, the resulting IR will not be reshape-able with the help of the [reshape method](../../../OV_Runtime_UG/ShapeInference.md) from OpenVINO Runtime API.
 It is worth noting that the `--input_shape` parameter does not affect reshape-ability of the model.

 For example, launch the Model Optimizer for the ONNX* OCR model using `--static_shape`.